Melicertes: Cult

 There seems considerable doubt whether or not the cult of Melicertes was of foreign, probably Phoenician, origin, and introduced by Phoenician navigators on the coasts and islands of the Aegean and Mediterranean.
 (Note: Will (1955) concluded that Melicertes was wholly Greek in his summary of the debate.)
 For the Hellenes he is a native of Boeotia.

 In 1956, excavations at Isthmia under the direction of Broneer uncovered the small sanctuary of Palaemon, which eventually had a tiny Roman round temple in the Corinthian order, which appeared on coins of Corinth in the 2nd century CE; it was the successor to two previous more modest architectural phases of the sanctuary.
 The foundations of the temple were found to lie over the starting-line of a late-5th- or early-4th century BCE stadium.
 Worship was characterized by the dedication of hundreds of wheelmade oil lamps of a distinct type.
 A cult of Melicertes of great antiquity, possibly based on pre-Hellenic figures of Ino and Melicertes, was posited by Will, just previous to the site's discovery and refuted by Hawthorne in 1958.
 (Note: The archaeologists found evidence of bull sacrifice and a tub which may have been filled with water in an initiation rite for members.
-This further cements the connection of Melicertes with the Corinthian Games, one of the four major athletic festivals in Greece, the most famous of which is the Olympian Games.)
+This further cements the connection of Melicertes with the Isthmian Games at Corinth, one of the four major athletic festivals in Greece, the most famous of which is the Olympian Games.)